Azure-Samples/azure-openai-chat-baseline-landing-zone/README.md

 > :bulb: If you are using a jump box to connect to Azure Machine Learning workspace, when you download the flow, it will be downloaded to your jump box.
 You will either need to have the prerequisites installed on the jump box, or you will need to transfer the zip file to a workstations that has the prerequisites.

-### Build the flow
+#### Build the flow

 > :bulb: This example assumes your flow has a connection to Azure OpenAI

 1. Unzip the prompt flow zip file you downloaded
 1. In your terminal, change the directory to the root of the unzipped flow
 1. Create a folder called 'connections'
-1. Create a file for each connection you created in the Prompt flow UI
+1. Create a file for each connection you created in the prompt flow UI

    1. Make sure you name the file to match the name you gave the connection.
-For example, if you named your connection 'gpt35' in Prompt flow, create a file called 'gpt35.yaml' under the connections folder.
+For example, if you named your connection 'gpt35' in prompt flow, create a file called 'gpt35.yaml' under the connections folder.
    1. Enter the following values in the file:

       ```text